 A perspective from the longest-serving Greek seafarers on the managed fleet

-Captain Yiannis Bourboulias, currently serving as Master on SEAHERO, has been working on board Thenamaris-managed vessels for over 37 years, earning him the position of the longest serving Greek Captain.
-In 1981 Captain Bourboulias commenced his service as a cadet officer on board the Ore-Bulk-Oil carrier Thannasis M., and has been a seafarer with Thenamaris-managed vessels ever since.
+Captain Yiannis Bourboulias, who last served as Master on SEAKING, has been working on board Thenamaris-managed vessels for almost 40 years, earning him the position of the longest serving Greek Captain.
+In 1981 Captain Bourboulias commenced his service as a cadet officer on board the Ore-Bulk-Oil carrier Thanasis M., and has been a seafarer with Thenamaris-managed vessels ever since.

 Captain Bourboulias explains, “Being born in Lefkos, a village close to the sea at the south part of Pelion peninsula, I became aware of the sea at an early age.”
 Lefkos is very close to Cape Trikeri, an area famous for its seafarers who are known for their strong practical seamanship.
 “I very often heard stories about life at sea and the opportunities it brings to discover new places and new cultures.
 This was an important factor in my decision that the life of a seafarer was for me.”